USS Augusta (SP-946)

 Augusta was acquired by the Navy under a free lease on 1 August 1917 and assigned the classification SP-946.
 She was commissioned on 11 August 1917, with Ensign Norman V. Pillot, USNRF, coincidentally the son of the original owner, in command.
 US Navy records indicate that the Augusta spent the duration of World War I on section patrol duties in the 8th Naval District, specifically operating out of Galveston, Texas, on harbor patrol, tracking the movements of shipping in that busy Gulf Coast port, and conducting routine training and drills, interspersed with the usual upkeep and maintenance.

 Decommissioned on 12 December 1918, a month and a day after the armistice was signed, she was simultaneously returned to her owner.

 Later re-engined, Augusta remained in the hands of Camille Pilot until his death at the age of 92, in 1953.
 Shortly thereafter, the name Augusta disappeared from the contemporary lists of American yachts.

 The Augusta was moored at Palacios, Texas in the mid-1950s when damaged during a storm and sunk at the pier.
-The owner at that time declined to raise the hull and she was sold for salvage.
+The owner at that time declined to raise the hull and she was sold for salvage to Mr. Clyde Hammond.
 She was pumped out, interior furnishings were removed and the hull pulled up on the shore for final salvage.
 The shafts, propeller and other fittings were sold for scrap.
 The hull planking and deck house were salvaged for use in the construction of other vessels at the Palacios Shipyard.